Zulfiraa/Office-Supplies-Sales-Analyst/README.md

 # Office-Supplies-Sales-Analyst
 This project analyzes office supplies sales data to identify sales trends, customer behavior, product performance, and business opportunities.
 The objective is to generate actionable insights that help improve sales performance and support data-driven decision-making.
 ## Business Problem
-Although the company has generated total sales of $55,774, monthly sales fluctuate significantly, making it difficult to maintain stable revenue growth.
+Although the company generated $55,774 in total sales, monthly sales fluctuate considerably, making it challenging to achieve consistent revenue growth and effectively plan inventory and marketing strategies.
 ## Questions (KPIs)
 - Why do sales fluctuate each month?
 - List top 10 products have the highest sales?